apollographql/apollo-kotlin/CONTRIBUTING.md

 * Use primary constructors when there is at most one optional parameter.
 * Use the `Builder` pattern else.
+* Parameters using milliseconds should have the "Millis" suffix.
+* Else use [kotlin.time.Duration]

 ## Workflow